Anicca Digital Ltd –

 Accommodation and other costs incurred will be agreed in advance and recharged at cost.
 We will endeavour to find suitable accommodation at the lowest possible cost.

 d) You will be provided the details of your package and any optional charges within your Order Confirmation.
 These charges are reviewed periodically, and any changes will be notified to you in writing 28 days prior to implementation.

-e) Anicca invoices must be paid immediately upon receipt unless subject to credit terms as specified in your Order Confirmation.
+e) Supplier invoices must be paid immediately upon receipt unless subject to credit terms as specified in your Order Confirmation.

 f) Invoices will be paid by you (without any deduction) by way of set-off or counter claim or otherwise as follows: